cloudflare/cloudflare-docs/content/ssl/edge-certificates/custom-certificates/_index.md

 As part of the custom certificate process, you can leverage Cloudflare to generate your [Certificate Signing Request (CSR)](/ssl/edge-certificates/additional-options/certificate-signing-requests/).
 This additional option means that Cloudflare will safely generate and store the private key associated with the CSR.

+## Geo Key Manager (private key restriction)

+By default, Cloudflare encrypts and securely distributes private keys to all Cloudflare data centers, where they can be used for local SSL/TLS termination.
+If you want to restrict where your private keys may be used, use [Geo Key Manager](/ssl/edge-certificates/geokey-manager/).

 ## Keyless SSL

 If you want to upload a custom certificate but retain your private key on your own infrastructure, consider using [Keyless SSL](/ssl/keyless-ssl/).

-## Geo Key Manager (private key restriction)

-By default, private keys will be encrypted and securely distributed to each data center, where they can be utilized for local SSL/TLS termination.
-To restrict where these keys may be used, use [Geo Key Manager](/ssl/edge-certificates/geokey-manager/).

 ## Certificate packs